 An ex Amtrak car.

-Chris needed a phone to call his business he runs so we drove around Pueblo until we spotted one.
-After he finished we headed north up Interstate 25 stopping off at a Shell Station in Fountain where I got a candy bar and Chris sent a fax.
-We drove north into Colorado Springs exiting on Fillmore Street taking a right over the Joint Line and then a right onto Steel Drive Road until we reached the end at the Pikes Peak Historical Street Railway but that will be another story.
+Chris needed to call the business he runs so we drove around Pueblo until we spotted a telephone.
+After he finished we headed north up Interstate 25 stopping at a Shell station in Fountain where I got a candy bar and Chris sent a fax.
+We drove north into Colorado Springs, exiting on Fillmore Street, then turned right over the Joint Line and right again onto Steel Drive Road, until we reached the end at the Pikes Peak Historical Street Railway.